AntoineDeveloppeur/atron-js/README.md

 <details>
 <summary><strong><code>TimSort&lt;T&gt;(arr: T[],cmp?: (a: T,b: T) =>-1 | 0 | 1): T[]</code></strong></summary>

-Returns a new array with sorted elements using Tim sort-like algorithm This is not a full TimSort (no natural run detection, no run stack invariants, no galloping mode, and no advanced merge/memory optimizations)
+Returns a new array with sorted elements using a Tim sort-like algorithm.
+This is not a full TimSort (no natural run detection, no run stack invariants, no galloping mode, and no advanced merge/memory optimizations).

 ```ts
 timSort([1, 3, 2, 0]); // [0,1,2,3]